eibens/peek/README.md

 can be useful if one only wants to consume items while a certain condition is met.
-For example, a scheduler algorithm that only schedules tasks within a certain time window can use a peeking iterator to check whether the event should be scheduled, otherwise leaving it in the iterator for the next iteration.
+For example, a scheduler algorithm that only schedules tasks within a certain time window can use a peeking iterator to check whether the event should be scheduled, otherwise leaving it in the iterator for the next scheduling cycle.

 # [mod.ts](mod.ts)